bcperth01/blogV1/readme.md

 ## Version 2 Changes

-1. Add a user login so that only admin users can create, edit or delete posts
+1. Add a user login so that only users can create, edit or delete posts
 2. **(Done)**Change to using `markdown-it` library rather than `marked` .... its more active and current.
 3. **(Done)**Add code highlighting - using the highlight.js package.
 4. **(Done)**Change the db to Postgres and